Moaaz-Mohammed/FadingAnimation/README.md

-This package is uses to make a fade animation to your widget.
+This package is uses to make a fade animation to your widget easily.

 ## Parameters :